-These financial statements are the first general purpose financial statements prepared in accordance with Australian Accounting Standards - Simplified Disclosures.
-During the period, and as intended, the Mindgardens Neuroscience Network portion of the Neuroscience Research Australia consolidated entity was transferred to the Mindgardens Neuroscience Network Ltd company.
+During the comparative period, and as intended, the Mindgardens Neuroscience Network portion of the Neuroscience Research Australia consolidated entity was transferred to the Mindgardens Neuroscience Network Ltd company.
 This transfer took effect from 1st of May 2022.
-The financial statements and relevant notes are presented from 1 May 2022 to 30 June 2023, a 14 month period, with no comparative amounts presented.
-The financial statements do not comply with International Financial Reporting Standards (IFRS) as the Company has adopted the exemptions allowed for-not-for-profit organisations under AASB 101 Presentation of financial statements.
+The comparative period presented in the financial statements and relevant notes is from 1 May 2022 to 30 June 2023, a 14 month period.
+The financial statements do not comply with International Financial Reporting Standards (IFRS) as the Company has adopted the exemptions allowed for not-for-profit organisations under AASB 101 Presentation of Financial Statements.

-These financial statements were authorised for issue by the Board of Directors as of the date of the Directors Declaration.
+These financial statements were authorised for issue by the Board of Directors on the 3rd of December 2024.